tyconsulting/TerraformEnterprise-PS/docs/New-TFEWorkspace.md

 ```

 ### -TerraformWorkingDir

-Enter the Terraform working Directory of the workspace.
+The Terraform working Directory of the workspace.

 ```yaml
 Type: String